Argentine Senate approves raids on Fernandez properties

-BUENOS AIRES, Argentina (AP) — Argentine senators have approved a judge’s request for authorities to carry out raids on properties owned by former President Cristina Fernandez as part of a case investigating corruption.
+BUENOS AIRES, Argentina (AP) — Argentine senators on Wednesday approved a judge’s request for authorities to carry out raids on properties owned by former President Cristina Fernandez as part of a case investigating widespread corruption.

-Lawmakers voted unanimously 67-0 in favor of the motion Wednesday.
-Fernandez is currently a senator and was present at the session.
+Fernandez is currently a senator and was one of the 67 lawmakers who voted unanimously in favor of the motion.

-The former leader has been accused of being responsible for a corruption scheme involving public works contracts during her 2007-2015 administration that has ensnared many of Argentina’s former officials and business elite.
+The former leader has denied any wrongdoing and had already agreed to the raids with some conditions.
+She has been accused of being responsible for a corruption scheme involving public works contracts that has ensnared many of Argentina’s former officials and business elite.

-A federal judge has requested raids on one of her homes in southern Santa Cruz province and an apartment in Argentina’s capital.
-Fernandez had accepted the raids with some conditions.
+The case has dominated headlines in Argentina since it broke out this month following an investigation by the newspaper La Nacion into alleged corruption over more than a decade during the governments of Fernandez and her predecessor and late husband, Nestor Kirchner.

 Most Read Nation & World Stories